tigera-cs/Calico-Foundation-no-CNI/2.1-networking-pod-connectivity/README.md

 #### 2.1.1.1.
 Find the name and location of the customer pod

-From k8s master node, get the details of the customer pod using the following command.
+From bastion, get the details of the customer pod using the following command.

 ```
 kubectl get pods -n yaobank -l app=customer -o wide